 Doreen points to her experience with children and families as key to her decision to seek the legislative seat.
-"For eighteen years I've worked with families throughout this county and surrounding areas.
+"Throughout my 20 plus year career, I've worked with families throughout this county and surrounding areas.
 It doesn't matter whether they are Republican or Democrat: they deserve good representation, access to affordable health care, and a quality education for their children.
 That is what I'll work for in Santa Fe."

 She is dedicated to creating greater opportunity for the people of Southern New Mexico.
 "The people of our area work hard, and they want good lives for their children.
 We need to put aside the partisan politics and work together to create economic opportunity, and to provide the services families need to succeed."